msn60/git-commands/README.md

 ```

    2. **Rebase**

-   his command configures Git to use rebase instead of merge.
+   This command configures Git to use rebase instead of merge.
 With rebase, Git moves your changes to the top of the main branch’s changes, reorganizing them as if your changes happened after the main branch’s latest changes.
 This results in a cleaner, more linear history.

     **Pros**:

       * The Git history is cleaner and more linear, making it easier to read.
       * There are no additional merge commits, which can simplify history in large projects.

     **Cons**:

       * Rebase can modify and rewrite your commits, which may not be ideal in certain projects or for some developers.
       * If multiple developers are working on the same branch, rebase may lead to more conflicts.